osmzoso/osm2sqlite/README.md

 Required database name: **osm.sqlite3**

-The datebase contains 3 tables:
+The database contains 3 tables:
 Table **addr_street** contains postcode, city, street and boundingbox of the street.
 Table **addr_housenumber** contains the coordinates of each housenumber.
 Table **addr_street_highway** contains the **highway**-*way_id* of the street.